Arsenal midfielder Partey taken off with injury in first half of Tottenham clash | Goal.com

 Partey returned from injury to make his first appearance for the Gunners in over a month when he was named in the starting XI for the north London derby on Sunday.

-He walked over to the touchline during the build-up to Harry Kane's goal that put Spurs 2-0 up and was replaced by Dani Ceballos immediately after and just seconds before half-time.
+He walked over to the touchline during the build-up to Harry Kane's goal that put Spurs two goals up and was replaced by Dani Ceballos immediately after and just seconds before half-time.
+Spurs would go on to win the derby 2-0, returning to first place in the Premier League.

 Partey had been out of action since he was taken off in his side's 3-0 defeat at home to Aston Villa on November 8 and subsequently missed Premier League matches against Leeds and Wolves as well as the Europa League encounters against Molde and Rapid Vienna.